franciscomesa/typescript-boilerplate/README.md

 - `lint`: lint source files and tests
 - `lint:fix`: automatically fix source files and test with linter
 - `dependencies:purge`: remove installed packages and install all of them again
+- `docs:generate`: generate CHANGELOG and documentation in Markdown format
+- `docs:generate:html`: generate CHANGELOG and documentation in HTML format

 ## Next steps
 - Remove unused settings in config files.